p4n4-docs

 5.2 Secrets & .env Files

-├── .env ← one file, all secrets, never committed
+│ ├── .env ← iot secrets, never committed

 Standalone (without CLI): Each stack repo ships its own .env.example.
 Copy to .env and fill in values manually.
 Cross-stack secrets (e.g. INFLUXDB_ADMIN_TOKEN used by both p4n4-iot and p4n4-ai) must be kept consistent manually — document this prominently in each stack’s README.